deyemiobaa/tailwindcss_custom_form_validation/README.md

 </main>
 ```

-In our form, we have two input fields and a submit button.
-The input fields have a `required` attribute which means that the form cannot be submitted without the fields being filled.
-The `required` attribute also shows a popup message when the form is submitted without the fields being filled.
+In our form, we have two required input fields and a submit button.
+Whenever you add the `required` attribute to input fields it shows an error like the one below when you try to submit it without completing the fields.

 <img src="./src/assets/default_validation.png" alt="default validation">